Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Results

-The key result from our phase-resolved analysis is the systematic anti-correlation between the inner disk temperature $T_{\rm in}$ and the apparent inner disk radius $R_{\rm in}$ throughout the $\rho$ cycle.
-As listed in Table~\ref{tab:xrt_params}, $T_{\rm in}$ decreases from $\sim$1.69\,keV in Phase~1 through $\sim$1.59\,keV in Phase~2 to a minimum of $\sim$1.53\,keV in Phase~3, while $R_{\rm in}$ increases from $\sim$22\,km in Phase~1 to a maximum of $\sim$37.6\,km in Phase~3.
-At Phase~4 (the burst peak), the disk collapses inward ($R_{\rm in} \sim 23.4$\,km) and heats ($T_{\rm in} \sim 1.91$\,keV).
-In Phase~5, the post-burst disk contracts further ($R_{\rm in} \sim 18.1$\,km, $T_{\rm in} \sim 1.89$\,keV), resetting conditions for the next expansion cycle.
+Taken at face value, the \textit{Swift} XRT fits show a systematic anti-correlation between the inner disk temperature $T_{\rm in}$ and the apparent inner disk radius $R_{\rm in}$ throughout the $\rho$ cycle.
+As listed in the XRT block of Table~\ref{tab:xrt_params}, $T_{\rm in}$ decreases from $\sim$1.69\,keV in Phase~1 through $\sim$1.59\,keV in Phase~2 to a minimum of $\sim$1.53\,keV in Phase~3, while $R_{\rm in}$ increases from $\sim$22\,km in Phase~1 to a maximum of $\sim$37.6\,km in Phase~3.
+At Phase~4 (the burst peak), the apparent disk collapses inward ($R_{\rm in} \sim 23.4$\,km) and heats ($T_{\rm in} \sim 1.91$\,keV).
+In Phase~5, the post-burst disk contracts further ($R_{\rm in} \sim 18.1$\,km, $T_{\rm in} \sim 1.89$\,keV).
+We show in Section~\ref{sec:tin_constancy} that the broadband \textit{AstroSat} fits do not statistically require this disk-temperature variation, and we interpret the larger XRT swings as a consequence of the limited 1--10\,keV bandpass (Section~\ref{sec:rin_discrepancy}).

-Notably, the total 1--10\,keV flux remains nearly constant between Phase~3 ($3.5 \times 10^{-8}$\,erg\,cm$^{-2}$\,s$^{-1}$) and Phase~4 ($3.9 \times 10^{-8}$\,erg\,cm$^{-2}$\,s$^{-1}$) despite a $\sim$25\% increase in $T_{\rm in}$, because the decrease in $R_{\rm in}^2$ largely compensates for the increase in $T_{\rm in}^4$.
+The total 1--10\,keV flux remains nearly constant between Phase~3 ($3.5 \times 10^{-8}$\,erg\,cm$^{-2}$\,s$^{-1}$) and Phase~4 ($3.9 \times 10^{-8}$\,erg\,cm$^{-2}$\,s$^{-1}$) despite a $\sim$25\% increase in $T_{\rm in}$, because the decrease in $R_{\rm in}^2$ largely compensates for the increase in $T_{\rm in}^4$.
 This near-constant luminosity during the collapse is consistent with radiation-pressure driving, where the total energy output is set by the accretion rate rather than the disk geometry at the time \citep{frank2002accretion, abramowicz1988slim}.